5 well-known US companies succeeding in Mexico

 The challenges involved in opening an operation south of the border can seem daunting.
 Different legal and taxation systems, recruitment, language barriers, and culture, all present hurdles for the unfamiliar.

-A shelter company is a Mexican business dedicated to helping US manufacturers set up one or more operations in Mexico.
+This type of company is a Mexican business dedicated to helping US manufacturers set up one or more operations in Mexico.
 Most offer a portfolio of services, tailored to meet the needs of each North American company.
 These range from handling the legal and tax aspects of company formation, to finding or providing a facility, and assisting with recruitment and procurement.
 You can get a complete factory ready-to-run, or any subset of that which you need.

 IAI Mexico is here to help you.
 Based in Matamoros, Tamaulipas, (across the border from Brownsville, Texas,) we've been helping US companies "find their feet" in Mexico since 1992.
 To learn what we could do for you, simply Contact Us.